 Certain medical conditions can result in bad breath as well.
 Upper respiratory illnesses like pneumonia or bronchitis, chronic sinus infections can lead to chronic dry mouth.
 Digestive problems like diabetes, acid reflux disease, and liver or kidney problems also cause dry mouth.
 This is a problem because saliva moistens and cleans the mouth by neutralizing acids produced by plaque and washing away dead skin cells from the cheeks, gums and tongue.
 Without saliva these cells can start to decompose and cause bad breath.

 These problems sound really scary and can be extremely serious.
 That’s why your oral health is so important.
 In addition to periodontal check-ups, Dr. Carter also provides Tennessee oral cancer screenings.
-Click here or call the office today at (931) 614-6603 to schedule a consultation or learn more about our services.
+Click here or call our Clarksville TN dental office today at (931) 614-6603 to schedule a consultation or learn more about our services.

 Nobody likes having bad breath or smelling bad breath.
 It can take the enjoyment right out of a conversation.
 We don’t often have the chance to duck into the bathroom and brush our teeth and many of the breath fresheners on the market have an overabundance of sweeteners that can cause tooth decay more quickly.
-At Carter Periodontics and Implant Dentistry in Tennessee, we have come up with some natural solutions though, some that you may already have in your kitchen.
+At Carter Periodontics and Implant Dentistry in Tennessee, our Clarksville TN dentist has come up with some natural solutions though, some that you may already have in your kitchen:

 - Mint.
 Chewing on a few raw mint leaves is a quick and natural alternative to those candy mints.
 Mint tea is also a great option.